Skip to Content

 3. Descend the path on the opposite side of Hen Cloud.
 Reaching the base, you’ll pass through two gates, marking your entry into The Roaches.

-view of hens cloud from behind on top of the roaches edge
+view from the top of roaches

-doxy pool on top of the roaches
+doxy pool at the roaches

 7. Following another ascent, you’ll stand atop The Roaches, marked by a trig point that rises 505m high, distinguishing it as the 27th highest peak in the Peak District.